cincoutprabu/codeding/README.md

 **Why JavaScript / ES6?**

-JavaScript / ES6 has been chosen to accompany technical articles in my website http://codeding.com.
+JavaScript / ES6 has been chosen to accompany technical articles in my website http://codeding.com, where you can test each algorithm by entering custom input and visually checking each step of the algorithm (currently this is a work in progress).
 Time permiting, I will try to create another repository for implementing these algorithms in a high-level programming language like C++, C# or Java.
 Link to that repository will be posted here when it's ready.